 - Noblesville High School

-Noblesville Schools has named four educators as 2019 Teachers of the Year.
-The teachers were nominated by their principals and were then selected for the honor by a committee of administrators.
+Noblesville Schools has named four educators as 2023 Teachers of the Year.
+The teachers were nominated by their principals and were selected for the honor by a committee of administrators.

 The winners are:

-The four educators were selected to represent different academic levels.
-This year’s high school winner, Krysten Plahm, was further distinguished as the overall district winner.
-Two teachers were chosen at the elementary level to reflect the fact that approximately 50% of Noblesville Schools teachers are at the elementary level.
+The four educators were selected to represent different academic levels, with two teachers chosen at the elementary level to reflect the fact that 50% of Noblesville Schools teachers are in elementary schools.

-As the overall district honoree, Plahm will also participate in the state Teacher of the Year competition.
+As the overall district honoree, Griggs will also participate in the state Teacher of the Year competition.